rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_2/Recurrences.md

 One often ends up with some sort of sum (the more nested loops, the more nested sums).

-To analyse recursive algorithms, first of all note that most of them are actually hybrids between iterative and strictly recursive (e.g., the Partition function in QuickSort is iterative, the rest of QuickSort is recursive.
+To analyse recursive algorithms, first note that most of them are actually hybrids between iterative and strictly recursive (e.g., the Partition function in QuickSort is iterative, the rest of QuickSort is recursive.